-If you’re tight on space or you don’t have the need to cook a lot of food at once, then you may be better suited with a two-burner grill.
+If you’re tight on space or you don’t have the need to cook a lot of food at once, then you may be better suited for a two-burner grill.
 If that’s the case, this model is the best one out there.
 With 22,000 BTUs, it's a smaller grill that certainly packs a powerful punch.
 It also comes with a whopping 346 square inches of cast-iron grilling grate with an optional griddle and pizza stone kit.
-The easy-to-clean residue removal system ensures that grease can drop straight through to the residue tray, making cleanup a breeze.
+The easy-to-clean residue removal system ensures that grease can drop straight through to the residue tray, making clean-up a breeze.

 The propane tanks nest easily in the base of the grill for compact and efficient storage.
 The hinged lid design sits at a 45-degree angle, which helps to prevent the need to reach over a hot flame—and you no longer need to worry about the lid handle heating up.

 Best for Entertaining: Williams Sonoma 6-Burner Gas Grill

 If you’re grilling for a crowd, you’re going to need a six-burner grill and plenty of grill space to get the job done.
 Each burner alone generates about 11,000 BTUs, making this entire apparatus a true workhorse.
 It also includes a motorized rotisserie for roasting poultry or large cuts of meat, and there is a cast-iron side burner generating 15,000 BTUs, which is ideal for side dishes or keeping sauces warm.
 Users are impressed by its high power and convenient storage features, as well as the rotisserie options.
 With a sleek and simplistic style, this is a great addition to your outdoor space.